msrocka/mapswt/README.md

-# A plain SWT map view
+# An SWT Map View
 This repository contains a map view that draws GeoJSON features directly on a [SWT canvas](https://www.eclipse.org/articles/Article-SWT-graphics/SWT_graphics.html).
 We will probably use this for regionalization features in openLCA.
 It supports